Q.26. Describe the circumstances leading to the outbreak of revolutionary protest in France.

 Ans.
 After the fall of Jacobins, a new Constitution was formed which denied the right to vote to non-propertied men.
-It provided two elected legislative Councils, who appointed a Directory, an executive made up of five members.
+It provided two elected Legislative Councils, who appointed a Directory, an executive made up of five members.
 However, the directors often clashed with the legislative councils and were finally dismissed.
 With this, political instability emerged in France which gave rise to a military dictator.
 Napoleon Bonaparte.

 Q.39.
 How did women suffer in France?

 Ans.
 Most of the women had to work for a living.
 They worked as laundresses or seamstresses sold flowers, fruits and vegetables or were employed as domestic servants.
-They could not get education or job training.
+They could not get an education or job training.
 Working women had also to take care of their families, that is cook, fetch water, queue up for bread and look after children.
 Their wages were also lower than men.

 (a) Schooling was made compulsory for all girls.

 (b) Their fathers could no longer force them into marriage against their will.

 (c) Divorce was made legal and could be applied for, by both men and women.

 (d) Women could now be trained for jobs, could become artists or run small businesses.

 Q.41.
 What was the immediate cause of the French Revolution?